-U.S. GAAP is subject to interpretation by the FASB, the SEC, and various bodies formed to promulgate and interpret appropriate accounting principles.
+U.S. generally accepted accounting principles ("U.S. GAAP") are subject to interpretation by the Financial Accounting Standards Board, the Securities and Exchange Commission (the "SEC"), and various bodies formed to promulgate and interpret appropriate accounting principles.
 A change in these principles or interpretations could have a significant effect on our reported results of operations and could affect the reporting of transactions already completed before the announcement of a change.